-- 3.1 The Council's current whistleblowing policy has been updated to correct paragraph numbering, reflect changes in personnel and other external links.
+- 3.1 The Council's current whistleblowing policy has been updated to correct paragraph numbering and some rewording and reformatting.
 There have been no material changes to the content. - 3.2 A copy of the policy and guidance is attached at Appendix A with the changes marked.